mdn/content/files/en-us/web/css/filter_effects/using_filter_effects/index.md

 {{EmbedLiveSample('Applying_a_filter_to_an_element','100%','280')}}

-The same filters were applied to both lines of text, but in a different order.
-In the first example, the hue of the text was altered before the shadow was applied; so the magenta shadow is magenta.
-In the second example, the drop shadow is added to the dark blue text, and then the hue of both the text and the shadow were changed.
+The same filters are applied to both lines of text but in a different order.
+In the first line, the hue of the text is altered before the shadow is applied; so the shadow is `magenta`.
+In the second line, the drop shadow is added to the dark blue text, and then the hue of both the text and the shadow are altered.

-No filter effect was applied to the third example to show the original effect as a comparison.
-The text in the third example has remained as `midnightblue` or `#191970`.
-The `hue-rotate(180deg)` filter changed the text in the first two examples to `#252500`.
+No filter effect is applied to the third line to show the original effect as a comparison.
+So the third line stays as `midnightblue` or `#191970`.
+The `hue-rotate(180deg)` filter changes the text in the first two lines to `#252500`.

-> **Note:** The hexadecimal rgb color `#191970` is equal to `hsl(240deg 63.5% 26.9%)` while `#252500` is `hsl(60deg 100% 7.3%)`.
+> **Note:** The hexadecimal rgb color `#191970` is equal to `hsl(240deg 63.5% 26.9%)`, while `#252500` is `hsl(60deg 100% 7.3%)`.
 The [color rotation takes place in the sRGB color space](/en-US/docs/Web/CSS/color_value#interpolation), which is why the hue has been changed as expected while not maintaining the same values for saturation and lightness.

 ## Using SVG filters